-Bring sufficient quantities of specific prescriptions/medications you require, but with general medicines don't over-cater as most are readily available in Tanzania.
+You need to bring your own basic medical supplies and especially a supply of any specific medicines you might need as you will not be sufficient able to get replacements once we go on safari.
+Madiaal kik Medical kit Bring sufficient quantities of specific prescriptions/medications you require, but with general medicines don't over-cater as most are readily available in Tanzania.
 Consult your healthcare provider before departure so they know the conditions under which you will be taking the medications.
 Advise someone else in the group of any side effects of any medication you take, and of any dietary requirements related to taking them.
-Consider bringing for your own use: A general antibiotic treatment, particularly if you are prone to a recurring infection that requires antibiotics; discuss with your healthcare provider.
-Antacid tablets Antidiarrheal tablets- talk to your healthcare provider Cold suppressant Throat lozengers Stematil (prochlorperazine)/Maxalon (metoclopramide) for nausea/vomiting Dramamine or similar for motion sickness; or motion sickness bracelets Cream for itches and rashers (i.e. Benedryl itch relief stick) Paracetamol (acetaminophen) or equivalent ache/headache remedy Anti-Inflammatory medication (aspirin, ibuprofen) Antihistamine tablets for allergies/allergic reactions (day and night) Eurax cream for irritation from bites (most pharmacies have this) Antiseptic solution Sunburn cream/sunblock Band-Aid strips Blister prevention strips or cream Prescription medications clearly marked in their original containers, Insect repellent ("RID" or any repellent containing di-ethyl toluamide - DEET).
+Consider bringing for your own use: ☐ A general antibiotic treatment, particularly if you are prone to a recurring infection that requires antibiotics; discuss with your healthcare provider. ☐ Antacid tablets ☐ Antidiarrheal tablets- talk to your healthcare provider ☐ Cold suppressant ☐ Throat lozengers ☐ Stematil (prochlorperazine)/Maxalon (metoclopramide) for nausea/vomiting ☐ Dramamine or similar for motion sickness; or motion sickness bracelets ☐ Cream for itches and rashers (i.e. Benedryl itch relief stick) ☐ Paracetamol (acetaminophen) or equivalent ache/headache remedy Anti-Inflammatory medication (aspirin, ibuprofen) ☐ Antihistamine tablets for allergies/allergic reactions (day and night) ☐ Eurax cream for irritation from bites (most pharmacies have this) ☐ Antiseptic solution ☐ Sunburn cream/sunblock ☐ Lip balm with sunblock ☐ Band-Aid strips ☐ Blister prevention strips or cream □ Prescription medications clearly marked in their original containers, □ Insect repellent ("RID" or any repellent containing di-ethyl toluamide - DEET).
 Roll-on, cream or pump spray.
-Beware of possible limitations on aerosol cans on aircraft.
-Insect spray-"Knock Down" (brand) type Beware of flight limitations for aerosols or buy in town.
-Nail scissors and tweezers.
-Not in aircraft hand luggage.
-Eye drops- it is really dry in the bush Moleskin for blisters/blister prevention Gauze, bandage tape Oral rehydration packets such as Electrolade or powder gatorade Antibacterial cream/ointment ☐ Gauze, bandage tape☐ Oral rehydration packets such as Electrolade or powder gatorade EQUIPMENT &THINGS Valid passport and copy of passport 3 passport photos (extra) Wrap your toiletries in plastic bags separately, so if anything spills, it doesn't get over everything.
-Bring extra plastic bags (wet bathing suits, etc.) Hiking daypack to carry items such as a camera, sunscreen, chapstick, snacks and rain gear. - to hold water, layers of clothing, snacks, camera
+Beware of possible limitations on aerosol cans on aircraft. ☐ Insect spray- "Knock Down" (brand) type Beware of flight limitations for aersols or buy in town. □ Nail scissors and tweezers.
+Not in aircraft hand luggage.□ Eye drops- it is really dry in the bush ☐ Moleskin for blisters/blister prevention □ Gauze, bandage tape □ Oral rehydration packets such as Electrolade or powder gatorade □ Antibacterial cream/ointment ☐ Alloe gel- for sunburns/sores □Women- vaginal yeast infection treatment, urinary tract infection treatments \square If you use an inhaler or epipen □Mild Laxative ☐Sedative/sleeping pills □ Malaria pills